saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 Higher dose vaccines include HD-IIV4 and RIV4, both of which contain a higher dose of HA antigen per viru than standard-dose vaccines (60 µg for HD-IIV4 and
-45 µg for RIV4, compared with 15 µg for standard-dos inactivated vaccines).
+45 µg for RIV4, compared with 15 µg for standard-dose inactivated vaccines).
 Adjuvanted inactivated influenza vaccine (aIIV4) contains MF59 adjuvant.
 Recommendations for the Use of